brockcp/eigopost-nodejs/README.md

   - Users can post English grammar and usage questions to be answered/commented on by other users.
   - Users can also write short news or fictional stories to practice writing English.
-  - Users can then vote these answers/comments wers up or down.
+  - Users can then vote these answers/comments up or down.

 ### Technologies used: